msuperdock/vim-agda/README.md

 ```

 If you'd like to use the optional integrations, you can find installation
-instructions for vim-foldout & agda-unused at the following links:
+instructions at the following links:

 - [vim-foldout](https://github.com/msuperdock/vim-foldout)
 - [agda-unused](https://github.com/msuperdock/agda-unused)